 However, the 42-year-old journalist was most critical of local political bosses who, according to a March 6 editorial in El Tiempo, Colombia's top daily newspaper, "run the department like a feudal colony."
 Sierra frequently accused prominent politicians from the local Liberal and Conservative parties of nepotism, vote buying, and looting public coffers.

-Following death threats in 1998, Sierra was assigned bodyguards for a short period but later stopped using them, according to a joint investigation into the journalist's murder carried out by seven of Colombia's leading newspapers and news magazines, published in late February and early March.
+Following death threats in 1998, Sierra was assigned bodyguards for a short period but later stopped using them, according to a joint investigation into the journalist's murder carried out by seven of Colombia's leading newspapers and news magazines.

-Since April 2001, Sierra had also been investigating possible links between Tapasco González and a gang of assassins.
-The former politician has denied involvement in the killing.
+Since April 2001, Sierra had also been investigating possible links between Tapasco and a gang of assassins.
+Shortly before his death he had told colleagues that if anything happened to him Tapasco would be to blame.
+The former politician denied involvement in the killing.

 Soto told the court that he shot Sierra on a whim after mistaking him for a man who allegedly killed a relative several years ago.
 However, a public prosecutor told CPJ that he doubted the claim, pointing out that footage from a hidden police camera showed Soto lingering for more than two hours before the shooting at the spot where Sierra was killed.

 Police also arrested Luis Arley Ortiz on the day Sierra was shot.
-Authorities released Ortiz soon after but issued a warrant for his arrest again in May, alleging that he acted as a middleman between a gang of assassins and the person or people who allegedly ordered Sierra's death.
-He was convicted, along with Luis Tabares Hernández, a.k.a.
-Tilín, to 28 years in prison.
+Authorities released Ortiz soon after, but issued a warrant for his arrest again in May 2, alleging that he acted as a middleman between a gang of assassins and the person or people who allegedly ordered Sierra's death.
+He was convicted, along with Luis Tabares Hernández, also known as Tilín, to 28 years in prison.

 On July 17, authorities charged Francisco Antonio Quintero Tabares with homicide for Sierra's killing.
 Quintero is believed to be the boss of the gang of hit men that allegedly included Soto.